Andreas-bersgtedt/SynapseMetadataEngine/README.md

+# About the Synapse Metadata Engine project
+## What is the Synapse Metadata Engine:
+It is a generic metadata driven framework that enables organisations to build out the data takeon pipelines quickly and at scale.

+## Who should use the Synapse Metadata Engine:
+- Data Architects
+- Cloud data platform developers
+- Data Engineers

 # Introduction
-This Repository contains the baseline code for Azure Synapse Analytics that is needed to deploy the Medatada engine to a Synapse Analytics Workspace and a Synapse Analytics Dedicated SQL Pool.
+This Repository contains the baseline code for Azure Synapse Analytics that is needed to deploy the Synapse Metadata Engine to a
+Synapse Analytics Workspace and a Synapse Analytics Dedicated SQL Pool.